ARPM01/CoE197Z_assignment_submissions/README.md

 !python3 train.py
 ```

-To use the KWS GUI with the pre-trained weights, run kws-infer.py
+To use the KWS GUI with the pre-trained weights (default), run kws-infer.py.

 ```
 !python3 kws-infer.py